liferay/liferay-docs/developer/frameworks/articles/06-collaboration/01-item-selector/00-intro.markdown

 `ItemSelectorCriterion`: The criterion (or an array of criterion objects) that specifies the type of entities to make available in the Item Selector.

-Keep in mind the following when getting an Item Selector's URL:
+Keep these points in mind when getting an Item Selector's URL:

 -   You can invoke the URL object's `toString` method to get its value.